shellrhythm/shellrhythm-cli/README.md

 ## Where are the charts?

 ### Update: [There's a tutorial chart!](https://cdn.discordapp.com/attachments/1071443037198225508/1076085157586534472/tutorial.zip)
 By default, there are no charts.
-Mostly because of copyright reasons, ~~but also because I'm too lazy to finish a chart~~
+I should really create a chart server or something but I'd need to rent a server... and I litterally have zero way of paying for one.

 ## Are there any charts I can download?

-You can check out the #charts channel on the [shellrhythm Discord server](https://discord.gg/artQgD3Y8V), but I'll most likely update this part with, like, a chartpack or something.
-I'll just have to wait until more charts are available.
+You can check out the #charts channel on the [shellrhythm Discord server](https://discord.gg/artQgD3Y8V).
-### Update: You can also use `shellrhythm --import [url]` to import a chart exported using shellrhythm!
+### Side note: You can also use `shellrhythm --import [url]` to download and import a chart!
+(Or python `./src/import.py [url]`.
+That works too.)

 ## How do I make a chart?